 Please do not wear anything that is too casual or inappropriate for a work environment.
 It is important that you always maintain a professional image when working.
-To guide you, items we normally deem unsuitable to wear for work include:-
+To guide you, items we normally deem unsuitable to wear for work include:

-- Clothing that gratuitously reveals underwear - Denim of any description. - Shirts/tops featuring inappropriate or offensive slogans or images - Shorts and excessively brief skirts or dresses - Sportswear, football shirts and track-suits - Trainers, boat shoes, 'flip-flops' or open sandals - Vests, cropped, 'spaghetti'-strapped or halter neck tops.
+- Clothing that gratuitously reveals underwear - Denim of any description. - Shirts/tops featuring inappropriate or offensive slogans or images - Shorts and excessively brief skirts or dresses - Sportswear, football shirts and tracksuits - Trainers, boat shoes, 'flip-flops' or open sandals - Vests, cropped or off-the-shoulder tops